brezniczky/github-trends/analysis_server.md

 A problematic aspect is that repositories are normally multi-lingual, thus "intersection sets" will need to be checked on and accounted for.
+An interesting thing can be the synchronous jump in PHP and JavaScript around 2016.

 Conclusion
 ----------